bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 64°
-- Mostly Cloudy
+- Possible Drizzle
-- 80% humidity
+- 79% humidity
 - 8 mph wind
 - 83% cloud cover
-- 32 AQI 🟩
+- 30 AQI 🟩
-- 0.28 inches of rain expected in the next 48 hours
+- 0.11 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>